kaijan/Using-CloudWatch-and-SNS-Services-to-Monitor-Your-Website/README.md

 ![16.jpg](/images/16.jpg)

 11.11.
-Choose Create Alarm.
+Choose **Create Alarm**.

 11.12.
-When have alarm, the mailbox will get the alarm mail which sent from AWS
+When have alarm, the mailbox will get the alarm mail which sent from AWS.

 11.13.
 To test SNS function, Log in to your Lab Server instance using SSH.

 11.14.
 You can test Alarm function.
-Try to increase CPU Utilization to 30%. you can Log in to your **LAMP Server** though SSH.
+Try to increase CPU Utilization to 30%. you can Log in to your **Lab Server** though SSH.

     [ec2-user ~]$ sudo yum update -y
     [ec2-user ~]$ sudo yum install stress -y